1100011Dawg/Obsidian_Dawson/School/IB History/history of the amircas/Unit 3.md

 3. Populism
  - Power Strategy used by leaders who reperesented the common people using emotional speeches and feelings of nationalism(Trump 2056)
 4. Juan Peron
+ - argintian leader that imp
-5. Descamisados
+6. Descamisados
  - Spanish word of shirtless ones, who cań afford new clothing
  - Used by Eva Perón to refer to the poor
-6. Caudillo
+7. Caudillo
 - term used for a political leader of strongman, usauly with miitary orginas, authoritarin manner of rule.
-7. Getúlio Vargas
+8. Getúlio Vargas
- -
+ - The brazilain leader begingin in 1930, was authrotian but has socil change
 9. Estado Novo
  - authoritarian state in brazil 1937-1945, institutued by Geltulio vargas who ruled with dictorial powers
 10. Clientelism